Past Projects

 Awards for all

-As a result of securing funding from Awards for All, Yorkshire Mentoring Forum has worked with 6 partnerships to deliver activities that support the transition of young people at key points in their lives.
-The projects have supported transition from school to college, within college from one level to another and into education in the UK.
+As a result of securing funding from Awards for All, Yorkshire Mentoring worked in partnerships to deliver activities that support the transition of young people at key points in their lives.
+The projects have supported the transition from school to college, within college from one level to another and into education in the UK.
 Projects took place in Leeds, Hull, Wakefield and Rotherham with young people from the ages of 11 – 18.

-The projects have focused on the recruitment and training of volunteer mentors and has worked with young people at risk of exclusion.
+The projects have focused on the recruitment and training of volunteers and mentors and have worked with young people at risk of exclusion.
 Yorkshire Mentoring Forum has provided consultancy support and workshops and ensured that sound quality standards are in place.

-The outcome of the projects were disseminated at YMF Celebration event held on the 13th July at Wakefield College’s Castleford Campus in 2013
+The outcome of the projects was held at a celebration event held at Wakefield College’s Castleford Campus in 2013

 Project summaries